On this page

 Transient constraint visualizer

-2. Fix the position of the ball on the hand.
+2. Fix the position of the ball.

 Note